 Kids “Ferris Bueller’s Day Off” Listing Video

 Evan Campbell needed to generate some buzz around his listing.
 In this video we needed to create a storyline that was interesting, but also showcased the house.
-This was the second video of this property.
-The first video was done with a drone and professionally shot.
-It generated some buzz on social, but this video generated about 5xs the views and engagement.
+This video generated about 5x’s the views and engagement from a previous “professional video” on the same property.
 The reason was that it accompanied a story with it and of course had a bunch of cute little kids.

 In other words, it was different…

 Evan needed to do a couple of things with this video.
 First, he needed to kick this listing in the ass.
 Secondly, he needed to please his developer and show him he was working hard.
 Thirdly, he used the video to market his own database and own brand.
-This one video was a ble to accomplish all 3 objectives.
-We call this multi-purposing.
+This one video was a able to accomplish all 3 objectives.

 The Flying Burrito Business Interview